pyca/cryptography/docs/hazmat/primitives/asymmetric/rsa.rst

 Key serialization
 ~~~~~~~~~~~~~~~~~

-If you have a private key that you've loaded or generated which implements the
+If you have a private key that you've loaded you can use
-:class:`~cryptography.hazmat.primitives.asymmetric.rsa.RSAPrivateKeyWithSerialization`
-interface you can use
-:meth:`~cryptography.hazmat.primitives.asymmetric.rsa.RSAPrivateKeyWithSerialization.private_bytes`
+:meth:`~cryptography.hazmat.primitives.asymmetric.rsa.RSAPrivateKey.private_bytes`
 to serialize the key.

 .. doctest::